lockhinator/laravel-react-docker-boilerplate/README.md

    1. `docker-compose run --rm fpm composer fix-cs-check`
    2. `docker-compose run --rm fpm composer fix-cs`

+The Jest configuration is defined in the `package.json` file under the `jest` key.
+The reason for this is that using `jest.config.ts` results in coverage not correctly running and no files will be found.
+If you want to make changes to the Jest configuration then do it in the `package.json` or risk not having coverage run correctly.

 ## Committing changes

 In order to keep commits looking good this repository uses commitlint in conjunction with husky.